JaneliaSciComp/G4_Display_Tools/docs/G4_Designer_Manual.md

 The string in the cells under *Pattern Name*{:.gui-txt}, *Position Function*{:.gui-txt}, and *AO 1*{:.gui-txt} to *AO 4*{:.gui-txt} are the names of the files of that type you have imported.
 If you click on one of the Pattern cells, two things will happen.
 You will get a preview of that pattern in the preview pane.
 This preview starts at frame 1, and you can use the *Play*{:.gui-btn}, *Forward Frame*{:.gui-btn}, and *Back Frame*{:.gui-txt} buttons to look at the different frames of the selected pattern.

 If the small checkbox labeled "Arena preview" at the bottom right corner of the window is checked, the pattern you clicked on will also be displayed on the arena screens.
 This allows you to preview what that pattern will look like on the screen.
 As you play, move forward, or move back through the frames, the arena display will update as well.

 *Note: Please make sure this check box is not checked if your computer is not actually connected to the arena screens or if the screens are not completely set up as this could cause an error.*

 The second thing that will happen is that the embedded list to the right of the preview will fill with all the imported files of that type (patterns if you've selected a pattern cell, position functions if you've selected a position function cell, and an analog output function for the AO cells).
 The filename of the selected cell is highlighted, but you may choose other items in this list.
 If you do, a preview of the item you clicked in the list will appear in the preview frame (and on the arena if enabled).
 You may go through this list, previewing items, until you find the one you want.
 Confirm a change in your currently selected cell with the *Select*{:.gui-btn} button.
 Clicking an empty cell will also provide this list, and you can choose the item you want and hit select to populate the empty cell.

-## Other methods of arranging parameters and trials.
+## Other methods of arranging parameters and trials

 Notice the buttons to the right of the block trials table.
 They modify the trial or trials currently selected through the checkbox at the end of each line. *Shift up*{:.gui-btn} and *Shift down*{:.gui-btn} will move your selected trial(s) up and down throughout the main block of trials. *Add trial*{:.gui-btn} will add a copy of the selected trials to the bottom of the block.
 If no trial is selected, the new trial is based on the last item in the block. *Delete Trial*{:.gui-btn} will remove the selected trial(s).
 Finally, the *Select All**{:.gui-txt} checkbox above the block will select all trials and *Invert Selection*{:.gui-btn} will uncheck all the checked trials, and check all the unchecked ones.

 If you select a trial in the block, then go to *File*{:.gui-btn} > *Copy To*{:.gui-btn}, you can copy that trial into the pre-trial, inter-trial, and/or post-trial spaces. *File*{:.gui-btn} > *Set Selected*{:.gui-txt} will let you type in the values you want for each parameter in the selected trial, though this is not recommended as it's generally faster to select from the list of imported items.

-## Pre, Inter, and Post trials are not required.
+## Pre, Inter, and Post trials are not required

 If you do not wish to have a pre-trial in your experiment, simply erase the mode and hit enter.
 Leaving the mode blank will disable this section.
 The same can be done for inter-trial and post-trial, but the block trials must have at least one condition.

-## Frame Index.
+## Frame Index

 The frame index can be set in any mode, and will dictate where in the pattern library the animation will start.
 You may also enter *r*{:.gui-txt} instead of a number as the frame index.
 This tells the screens to start at a random frame within the frame library.

-## Infinite loop pre-trial.
+## Infinite loop pre-trial

 If you want the pre-trial to run indefinitely until you are ready to move on with the experiment, enter a duration of 0.
 This will cause the pre-trial to continue running until you hit a key or click the mouse to indicate the experiment should continue.
 This can give you time to make sure your fly is responding as it should.